-I was raised in the Chicago suburbs in a family of highly intelligent people.
+I was raised in the Chicago suburbs in a family of intellectual parents.
 My mother was a math major who worked as a computer (yes, just like the movie).
 My father, a PhD in Chemistry, worked as a nuclear scientist.
 But his true love was classical music.
 When I was 10, he began to devote most of his time to music.
-He made oboes and bassoon reeds (on a card table in our house) and played in an orchestra.
+He played in various orchestras in the Chicago area, and made oboes and bassoon reeds (on a card table in our house) that were marketed around the world.

-Since I attended concerts, operas, and ballets to hear him play, an appreciation of the arts has always been part of my life.
+I attended concerts, operas, and ballets from an early age.
+Art was always been part of my life, I would sit and draw as others played music around me.
 I’ve also always had an interest in other cultures, a curiosity satisfied by reading fiction about various cultures and eating and cooking foods from around the world.

 I studied at Illinois State U. and furthered my art studies at The Art Institute of Chicago.
 Working as a graphic designer, I’ve continued to paint and draw throughout my life.
 I sketch scenes in nature using pencils and graphite sticks, then translate that in watercolor and oil….sometimes together….back in my studio.